ChristopheVdE/Illumina-pipeline-pathogenwatch/README.md

 Containerised analysis pipeline for Salmonella thypi using Docker containers and the Snakemake tool.

 ## Requirements
 To run the pipeline the following programs are required.
-The required installation files can be found in the installer-folder provided in this repository.

 ### Linux
  - docker: